Hedge Funds and Funds of Hedge Funds

 Redemptions and Lockup Periods

 Redemptions are restricted by lock-up periods and require notices well before the redemption.
 Many funds offer different classes of shares with different lockup periods, notice requirements for redemptions, or redemption fees.
 Hedge funds restrict redemptions so that the fund manager is not forced to sell or close out positions when it would be detrimental simply because investors are panicking.
-Sometimes the hedge funds can borrow the money to pay for redemptions, but if there are too many at one time, then the fund will have less collateral for loans, and therefore, will need to close out positions to generate the cash for redemptions.
-Sometimes, the banks won't accept the collateral as is occurring now (Aug, 2007) with assets based on subprime mortgages.
-Because funds of hedge funds invest in these hedge funds, they, too, are required to give adequate notice of redemptions, and so they must require similar notices from their own customers.
+Hedge funds may borrow money to pay for redemptions, but too many redemptions at one time will reduce the collateral for loans, thus forcing sales for the cash to pay redemptions.
+Because funds of hedge funds invest in these hedge funds, they, too, must give adequate notice of redemptions, so they require similar notices from their own customers.
 However, funds of hedge funds may allow monthly or quarterly redemptions.

 Hedge funds typically have an initial 1- to 5-year lockup period during which the investor cannot redeem any shares, although most funds have a lockup period of less than 3 years.
 Only the best performing hedge funds can demand the longer lockup periods.
 Some hedge funds have a lock-up period of 2 years or longer so that the managers can avoid registering with the SEC.
 A new SEC rule — in force since February, 2006 — requires that all managers of hedge funds with a lock-up period of less 2 years to register as investment advisers.
 The 2-year rule was added so that venture capitalists and managers of private equity funds wouldn't have to register as investment advisers.
 After the lock-up period, some hedge funds limit redemptions to once a quarter, and most hedge funds require a 15- to 90-day notice for redemptions.